uber/hermetic_cc_toolchain/README.md

 `@zig_sdk//libc:unconstrained` is a special value that indicates that no value for the constraint is specified.
 The non libc aware linux toolchains are only compatible with this value to prevent accidental silent fallthrough to them.
 This is a guardrail.
-Thanks, future me!

-# Note: Naming
+## Note: Naming

 Both Go and Bazel naming schemes are accepted.
 For convenience with Go, the following Go-style toolchain aliases are created: